Wealth Architect · · 19 min read

 Waiting too long.
 Tax planning that starts six months before an expected exit has limited options.
 QSBS needs five years.
 BADR needs two.
 Relocation needs to be established, lived, and documented.
 Start earlier than seems necessary.

 Optimising for rate alone.
-Tax savings mean nothing when paired with misery, family unhappiness, or the inability to access the opportunities and networks needed for the next venture.
+A founder saves £800,000 by moving to a zero-tax jurisdiction.
+Then spends £200,000 on temporary housing and £150,000 on international schools, and can't attend his mother's 70th birthday without triggering UK residence-day count issues.
+Tax savings mean nothing paired with misery, family unhappiness, or inability to access the opportunities and networks needed for the next venture.
 The math on tax can't be separated from the math on life.

 Underestimating complexity.
-International structures create ongoing compliance obligations.
-Advisors in multiple jurisdictions, multiplied filing requirements, and expensive mistakes.
+International structures create ongoing compliance obligations: advisors in multiple jurisdictions, multiplied filing requirements, and expensive mistakes when something falls through the cracks.
 Simple structures that work reliably beat complex structures that require constant attention.

-Taking advice from the wrong people.
 A mate who moved to Portugal isn't a tax advisor.
 The person selling Dubai residency has an incentive to close deals.
 Even accountants often lack cross-border expertise.
-Find advisors who specialise in the specific corridor—UK-Singapore, US-UAE, whatever applies—and who can coordinate across jurisdictions.
+Find advisors who specialise in the specific corridor (UK-Singapore, US-UAE, etc.) and can coordinate across jurisdictions.

-Aggressive schemes.
-Every few years, a new "tax planning strategy" makes the rounds—some complex structure that promises to eliminate tax through clever arrangements.
+Every few years, a new "tax planning strategy" makes the rounds.
+Some complex structure that promises to eliminate tax through clever arrangements.
 Many get challenged by tax authorities and fail.
-The ones that survive often require ongoing compliance that founders neglect.
+The ones that survive often require ongoing compliance, which founders often neglect.
 For most founders, straightforward planning in favourable jurisdictions beats elaborate schemes.

 Finding the Right Advisors

 Cross-border tax is a specialist territory.
-Advisors who understand both the current and target jurisdictions and, ideally, have worked with founders in similar situations are essential.
+Advisors who understand both the current and target jurisdictions, and ideally have worked with founders in similar situations, are essential.
+For a broader look at building the right team, see Your Advisory Team.

 What to look for: